tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 After sending or forwarding a HelloRetryRequest, the client-facing server does not repeat the steps in {{client-facing-server}} with the second ClientHelloOuter.
-Instead it continues with the ECHConfig selection from the first ClientHelloOuter as follows:
+Instead, it continues with the ECHConfig selection from the first ClientHelloOuter as follows:

 If the client-facing server accepted ECH, it checks the second ClientHelloOuter